KammampatiSaiKumar/VASP_Simulation_script/README.md

-# VASP_Simulation_strain_calculation_scripts
+# VASP_Simulation_script
-This repository contains scripts for setting up and running VASP (Vienna Ab-initio Simulation Package) simulations for DOS calculations for different strains values of a Metal.
+This repository contains script for setting up and running VASP (Vienna Ab-initio Simulation Package) simulations for DOS calculations for different strains values of a Metal.

 ## Prerequisites